-What else we knew is that it should be something like 120 – 150 HK dollars or 12 – 15 euros for a bed in some of the cheapest hostels, for two it’s 24 to 30 euros.
+What else we knew is that it should cost about 120 – 150 HK dollars or 12 – 15 EUR for a bed in some of the cheapest hostels, for two it’s 24 to 30 EUR.

 With that much information we arrive to Jordan district and start looking for hotels.
 There are a lot of hotels all around.
 One building, twenty different hotel signs, wow.
 I guess, that means we are at the right place, huh.

 700 HK$ for a room.
 Expensive.
 There are no rooms.
 Everything is full.
 450 HK$.
 It’s already better.
 For how many hours do you need a room?
 Oh, for few days, sorry, no rooms.
 500 HK$ per day.
 Small or large room?
 Small.
 Oh, it’s only some 2 x 2,5 meters big and that’s including bathroom, no windows, for 300 HK$.
 There must be something better…